sziem/vascu_synth/README.md

 Note that depending on the configuration, running vascu_synth can take quite long.

 # Run with custom configuration:
-A python script is provided, which contains functions that you can use to create your own configuration files.
+A python script (generate_vascu_config) is provided, which contains functions that you can use to create your own configuration files.

+A separate python script (read_vascular_structures) will load the entire png-stack and show them in a max_projection_viewer.
+This requires the view3d-toolbox from my maximum likelihood deconvolution toolbox, which most users probably will not have.
+You can either get it or just omit this function as it is not really necessary.

 I found that vascu synth is quite peculiar to its input and I don't understand 100%, why some of the formatting was necessary, but the version provided worked for me.